 These are just a handful of examples of the kinds of accidents and injuries that can happen at school or while en route to the classroom.
 In some instances, the accident is the result of someone else’s negligence.
 For example, a classroom teacher might have been negligent in failing to clean up a spill, which led to a serious slip and fall accident.
 Or, a school employee may have stored food improperly, resulting in one or more cases of food poisoning.
 Alternately, a defective product could have caused your child’s injury.
 In such a case, it is unlikely that a teacher or other school employee’s negligence played a substantial role.

-Determining Liability for School Injuries
+Determining Liability for School Injuries in Indiana

 Who is responsible for child injuries at school?
 Liability can vary depending on the specific facts of your case.
 Was negligence a primary factor in your child’s injury?
 Or did a defective product cause injuries to your child?
 To better understand situations in which a school employee’s negligence caused injuries to your child—in which case the school may be held liable—we should take a look at some examples of school employee negligence: